Friction Clutches and Friction Brakes

 Similarly, at high rotational speeds, the tip velocity of a large single disc device could become a safety hazard.
 A 35.5" device rotating at 5,000 RPM has a velocity at its outer edge of almost 775 feet per second.
 How fast is that?
 Well, it is fast enough to be measured as a "Mach number" - in this case Mach .69.
 By comparison, a 9.5" multiple disc device rotating at the same speed has a velocity of about 200 feet per second.

-A large single disc design necessitates engineering considerations and complications in bearing design, inertia loads, component size, shielding, etc. These factors can make multiple disc friction clutches and brakes a preferred power transmission solution where high torques are present.
-Single disc clutches and brakes tend to be larger but less costly than multiple disc clutches and brakes, because they contain fewer parts and are simpler to design, fabricate, and assemble.
+A large single disc design necessitates engineering considerations and complications in bearing design, inertia loads, component size, shielding, etc. These factors can make multiple disc friction clutches and friction brakes a preferred power transmission solution where high torques are present.
+Single disc friction clutches and brakes tend to be larger but less costly than multiple disc friction clutches and brakes, because they contain fewer parts and are simpler to design, fabricate, and assemble.

-Multiple disc friction clutches and brakes are usually much more compact although at a cost penalty due to their increased complexity.
+Multiple disc friction clutches and friction brakes are usually much more compact although at a cost penalty due to their increased complexity.

 Overview - Friction Clutch